-- Was my speech organized and easy to follow? - Did my attention getter adequately link to the topic? - Did I provide adequate supporting material from a variety of credible sources? - Was my body language appropriate and my gestures natural? - Did I appear confident? - Did my audience's visible reaction suggest effective communication? - Did I adhere to the topic and answer the question directly? - Did my conclusion end with a note of finality?
+- Was my speech organized and easy to follow? - Did my attention getter adequately link to the topic? - Did I provide adequate information in the introduction to set up necessary background for my speech? - Did I provide adequate supporting analysis from a variety of credible sources? - Was my body language appropriate and my gestures natural? - Did I appear confident? - Did my audience's visible reaction suggest effective communication? - Did I adhere to the topic and answer the question directly? - Did my conclusion end with a note of finality?